PalmDevs/better-aliucordrn-plugins-template/README.md

 If you encounter any issues, please consider opening an issue in this GitHub repository.

 ### 👤 Setting up your package manager
 The only thing you'll need to do is modify the preferred package manager in the [**.github/workflows/publish.yml**](./.github/workflows/publish.yml) workflow file.
-Other things are automatically managed by the CLI!
+Other things are automatically managed by the CLI when you install the dependencies in the first step.

 ### 😁 Optional changes
   - Edit the `license` field in the **manifest.json** file to include your preferred license.